PAR-Government/Media-Journaling-Tool/doc/API.md

 #### Find Edges given Operation Name

+`scModel.findEdgesByOperationName(operationName)`

-scModel.findEdgesByOperationName(operationName)  -- returns the list of edge dictionaries
+Returns the list of edge dictionaries.

 #### Export to File Archive

+`scModel.export(directory, redacted=[])`

-scModel.export(directory, redacted=[]) -- can redact node and link/edge attributes to keep from archive.
-The redact list is a set list of attribute path names.
+Allows node and attributes to be  redacted from archive.
+The redacted list is a set list of attribute path names.

 ####Get Semantic Groups for Link

-scModel. getSemanticGroups(start node id,end node id)
+`scModel. getSemanticGroups(start node id,end node id)`

 #### Set Semantic Groups for Link

-scModel. setSemanticGroups(start node id,end node id, semantic groups list)
+`scModel. setSemanticGroups(start node id,end node id, semantic groups list)`

-### Start and End node Selected Operation
+### Start and End Node Selected Operation

+`scModel.selectNode(nodeid)`

+`scModel.selectEdge(start node id, end node id)`

 The *select* function takes a tuple: (start,end) to select a link.
-The *selectImage* function sets the *start*, not the end, signaling a starting point for subsequent connections and extension points.
+The *selectNode* function sets the *start*, not the end, signaling a starting point for subsequent connections and extension points.
 If *end* is select, then *end* is the connection/extension point.

+`scModel.getCurrentNode()`

+The current node is the node dictionary.
+To obtain the modification for the selected, use:

+scModel.getCurrentEdgeModification()

 ### Extend a selected node via Plugin

-A plugin runs a manipulation on the select node's media to produce a new media and associated node along with the link between the select node and the new node.
+A plugin runs a manipulation on the select node's media to produce a new media and associated node along with the link between the *select* node (see selectNode or selectEdge) and the new node.
 The links arguments include provide arguments and arguments returned back from the plugin.

 The filename of the resulting media contains the prefix of the input media file name plus an addtional numeric index--from a incremental integer maintained in the project.